This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 One of those windswept rock formations with whitewashed houses perched on cliff sides.
 The kind of island you need to spend a minimum of six long hours on board a ferry before you can swim into its deep blue waters.

-Elafonisos (also spelled Elafonissos) is a super tiny island of about 22 square kilometres.
-It’s located between the Peloponnese peninsula and Kythira Island, just off the coast of Lakonia, one of the most authentic regions in Southern Greece.
+Elafonisos (also spelled Elafonissos) is a small island located between the Peloponnese peninsula and Kythira Island, just off the coast of Lakonia, one of the most authentic regions in Southern Greece.

 Best Time To Visit Elafonisos Greece

-The title of this article is quite self-explanatory: Elafonisos Island is the perfect summer destination.
-However, summer in Southern Greece doesn’t last for three months alone and Elafonisos weather is lovely almost all year long.
+However, summer in Southern Greece doesn’t last for three months alone, and Elafonisos’ weather is lovely almost all year long.

-If possible, avoid August because that’s the notorious peak season for all Greek Islands.
-That said, Elafonisos feels way less crowded than other islands even then.
+If possible, avoid August, as it’s the notorious peak season for the Greek Islands.
+That said, Elafonisos feels way less crowded than other islands, even then.

 How To Get To Elafonisos

-If driving isn’t an option, you can take the bus from Athens to Neapoli.
+If driving isn’t an option, you can take the KTEL bus from Athens to Neapoli.
 From there, you’ll take a different bus to Pounta Port before catching the ferry to the island.
-Elafonisos is also ideal for those entering Greece from Italy by ferry via Patras Port.
-Just leave your car behind and explore the entire island on foot, by bicycle or by bus, as Elafonisos is one of the best car-free islands.

-The number one reason to visit Elafonisos Greece is the island’s beaches.
+The main reason to visit Elafonisos is the island’s beaches.
 No matter its small size, Elafonisos is home to some of the most pristine beaches in Greece, with transparent waters and wonderful scenery.

 Simos Beach